-Happy Baby Pose, or Ananda Balasana, is a very effective hip opening yoga pose.
-It is wonderfully playful, while providing plenty of benefits to your knees, hips, hamstrings, calves, and lower back.
-Happy Baby Pose is a position which can be utilized on its own, or within a sequence of yoga poses
+Happy Baby Pose, or Ananda Balasana, is a very effective hip-opening yoga pose.
+It is wonderfully playful while providing plenty of benefits to your knees, hips, hamstrings, calves, and lower back.
+Happy Baby Pose is a position that can be utilized on its own, or within a sequence of yoga poses.

-- Decrease pain in pelvic region, abdomen, back, hips, and groin
+- Decrease pain in the pelvic region, abdomen, back, hips, and groin

 - Help with conditions associated with pelvic floor dysfunction